-This notice provides privacy information about how we will use your personal data when it is provided as part of a relationship we have with an organisation that you represent e.g. as an employee, official, volunteer, student etc.
+This notice provides privacy information about how your personal data is used by British Gymnastics when it is provided as part of a relationship we have with an organisation that you represent e.g. as an employee, official, volunteer, student etc.

 We have relationships with a range of external organisations including Gymnastics clubs and associations who register/affiliate with us as well as Leisure providers, Schools, Universities and other Further Education establishments who enter into formal partnership with us.